ayusharyal1/5DBMinds/README.md

-# This is a README for the big data project of team 5DBMinds
+# README for the big data project of team 5DBMinds

 CSE-4990/6990 - Big Data and Data Science